 So, what are the most common causes of bad breath, and how can you prevent it?
 The main causes of bad breath involve failing to brush and floss regularly.
 Bacteria naturally reside in your mouth and help break down food.
 However, failing to brush and floss causes particles and bacteria to remain in your mouth and between your teeth.
 Bacteria feed off of the food that is left in your mouth after you eat, which releases acid and can lead to bad breath.

 - Gum disease

 The causes of bad breath are typically easy to treat and prevent.
 Bacteria and other particles can also accumulate on your tongue, especially if the area is difficult to reach while brushing.
 Dry mouth can cause bad breath because your mouth uses your saliva to regularly wash out your mouth.
 A lack of saliva prevents your mouth from performing functions that purge bacteria, which leads to bad breath.

-When you suffer from one of the common causes of bad breath, working with your dentist is the best way to address the underlying cause.
+When you suffer from one of the common causes of bad breath, working with your Splendid Dental Bellaire dentist is the best way to address the underlying cause.
 One of the best ways your dentist can help you address bad breath is by performing cleanings.
-A deep clean of your mouth removes particles that are trapped in hard to reach places like your teeth and gums.
+A deep clean of your mouth removes particles trapped in hard to reach places like your teeth and gums.
 Your dentist also removes plaque and tartar during annual exams, which limits the severity of bad breath.